Yelland: East Yelland Coal-fired Power Station

 The East Yelland Power Station was once an operational coal-fired electricity production plant located in a partially hidden area on the estuary, next to the Tarka Trail.
 The power station was one of only two located to the west of Hinkley Point.

 The power station was sanctioned in September 1949, and an extension approved in June 1950.
 The first generating set was commissioned in July 1953 and subsequent sets in November 1953, September 1954, October 1956, December 1956, and October 1957.
 The power station was formally opened on 21 April 1955 by Lord Fortescue.
 The station had a net capability to deliver 170 MW of electricity from six Parsons 31 MW turbo-alternators.
+Steam was derived from eleven 180,000 lb/hr Thompson radiant heat boilers were fired by twin chain grate stokers delivering 253 kg/s of steam at 42.7 bar and 468 °C. Coal was delivered by river to a dedicated coaling jetty adjacent to the station.
+Cooling water to condense steam in the plant was drawn from the river estuary.
 There was also a 225 kW diesel engine house service set.
-The Thompson radiant heat steam boilers were fired by twin chain grate stokers could deliver 253 kg/s of steam at 42.7 bar and 468 °C. Cooling water to condense steam in the plant was drawn from the river estuary.
-The generating capacity and output was: